 It’s apple season!
 In the fall, High Country produce stands and farmers markets are bursting with unique apple varieties.
+In Blowing Rock, local apples are available at Sunset Tees & Hattery and Blowing Rock Market during the fall season.
 Which apples are best for making apple pie?
 What about cider?
 What makes the NC High Country ideal for growing so many varieties of apples?
 Bill Moretz of Moretz Mountain Orchard was happy to answer those questions and many more at his apple tasting & presentation at the Blowing Rock Art & History Museum‘s Scholars & Scones program.
-We’ve compiled some facts from event for you here!
+We’ve compiled some facts from the event for you here!

 Moretz Mountain Orchard grows over 100 varieties of apples, specializing in some heirlooms that can be hard to find elsewhere.
 Bill brought eight different apples to sample; all so different and all delicious.
 Here’s what he told us about each one: